Columbus Prostitution Defense Lawyer

 Defenses that can be raised in criminal cases involving prostitution include:

 - You acted under force or duress

 - You did not receive and were not offered compensation for engaging in sexual activity

 - There was no agreement for sex for hire

 - There was no exchange of compensation, and

 When you hire James D. Owen, LLC, our Columbus prostitution defense lawyers will investigate your alleged crime thoroughly.
 We’ll gather evidence, speak with witnesses, and comb through everything that’s handed over during discovery.

 In addition to searching for ways to disprove the allegations against you, we’ll also scrutinize the state’s case and evidence.
 Our team will search for weaknesses and then attempt to exploit those areas in your favor.
 Attacking the state’s case is a critical component of any compelling criminal defense strategy.

 Schedule a Free Consultation With Our Columbus Prostitution Defense Lawyers

 Are you facing criminal prostitution charges in Columbus, OH?
-Contact Koenig & Owen, LLC to find out how our experienced criminal defense attorneys can help you fight to protect your future.
+Contact James D. Owen, LLC to find out how our experienced criminal defense attorneys can help you fight to protect your future.
 We offer a free initial case assessment, so give our Columbus law office a call to arrange yours today.